Table of Contents

-The construct “Future Shock” - originally coined by Alvin Toffler - implies a whole series of events that are describe in Toffler's published books, Future Shock (1970) and The Third Wave (1980) as follows…
+The construct “Future Shock” - originally coined by Alvin Toffler - implies a whole series of events that are described in both of Toffler's published books, Future Shock (1970) and The Third Wave (1980) as follows…

-More than three decades has passed since Toffler wrote his best-seller, “Future Shock” and more than two decades since his follow-up best-seller, “The Third Wave”.
-It is now the year 2021 and future shock, floating on the third wave, is already an alarming reality that everyone of us currently live with… and are confronted with .
+More than three decades have passed since Toffler wrote his best-seller, “Future Shock” and more than two decades since his follow-up best-seller, “The Third Wave”.
+It is now the year 2023 and future shock, floating on the third wave, is already an alarming reality that every one of us currently lives… and are confronted with .
 As individuals, our lives have become more and more complicated and our future an overwhelming pool of uncertainty and confusion.

 As managers, we face increasing pressures and uncertainties.
 As employees, we are constantly confronted with change.
-As parents we find it increasingly difficult to assist and guide our children during these rapid changing times.
-As South Africans, we generally struggle with the notions of reform; with the idea that something bad must be replaced by something good; that old dispensations must give way to a new social order…. literally overnight.
+As parents, we find it increasingly difficult to assist and guide our children during these rapidly changing times.
+As South Africans, we generally struggle with the notions of reform; with the idea that something bad must be replaced by something good; that old dispensation must give way to a new social order…. literally overnight.